hrbigelow/codebits/motion-blur/README.md

 # A custom CUDA kernel for Motion Blur

-This is a custom CUDA kernel for generating motion blur as defined by a list of homography matrices.
-A homography matrix defines a deformation of an input image which maps straight lines to straight lines, but doesn't necessarily preserve angles, distances or position.
-Some examples of homographic transformations include: displacement, rotation about any point, skew, scale (along any direction).
-Another way you can define a homography transformation is, choose any four points in the image, and designate some destination position for that point.
+This is a custom CUDA kernel for generating motion blur as defined by any combination of translation, rotation, skew, projection and scaling.
+Internally, all of these aspects of an image deformation are expressed by a homography matrix, and a *trajectory* consists of a sequence of such homography matrices.

-To define motion blur, imagine mapping a sequence of slightly different homography transformations, each to the same image, and then overlaying those images (averaging the resulting color at each pixel).
-A simple example is displacement in some direction.
-However, the displacement need not form a straight line path.
-Or, if the camera is moving forward, the transformations could be scaling in both x and y directions holding some vanishing point stationary.
-If the camera were rotated within its focal plane (rare) then the image would appear spinning slightly, so pixels further from the center would have more relative motion.

-This kernel is able to simulate all of these situations by defining the homography trajectory as a series of matrices.
-Once defined, these matrices define a piecewise linear motion path for each source pixel in the image.
-The kernel samples locations from this motion path at regular intervals.
+In this demo, each aspect is provided as a *start* and *end* value with defaults set to the non-effect value (zero for translation, rotation, skew, and projection, and one for scale).

+More flexible sets of motion can be produced for the CUDA kernel by manually providing a homography matrix array, but that is not provided by this tool.
+However, you can combine any of these aspects.

+In general, the computation takes longer when sampling density (see `--steps-per-block`) is higher, or when the path a given pixel travels is longer.
+For example, when applying rotation about some point, pixels far from that point will travel farther during the trajectory and thus take longer to compute.

+The kernel is quite performant however, computing many of these images in under 0.2 seconds (some very large, 6000 x 4000 pixel images) depending on the task.

 ## Building